memfault/interrupt/_posts/2024-07-24-choosing-or-building-an-embedded-db.md

 freely without concern for running out of space if the product is successful enough to experience a decade of feature creep.

-#### How important is resiliance to power loss during write operations?
+#### How important is resilience to power loss during write operations?

-Data loss and corruption is incredibly frustrating for customers and expensive in terms of customer support and reputationally.
+Data loss and corruption is incredibly frustrating for customers and expensive in terms of customer support and reputation.
 So, your embedded database should not lose data if power is lost at an inopportune time (such as during a program or erase operation).